 - If you redistribute the images, please either leave the “mattgadient.com” bit in the file name or replace it with something that clearly indicates it isn’t an official ISO.
 That way if there are problems with it, people won’t think it’s an official ISO that’s broken.

-If you’d like to help offset the bandwidth costs, note that I do have a game on Steam called Alarameth TD.
-And yes, it supports Linux (linux-specific notes are in the forum).
+If you happen to enjoy Tower Defense games and are looking for one that runs on Linux, I do have a game I created a couple years ago on Steam called Alarameth TD (linux-specific notes are in the forum).
 Most of the 2006 macs don’t have the jam to play it mind you (Intel GMA950 is a bit weak), but purchasing for your main rig or as a gift for a friend who might be a tower defence fanatic is always appreciated!

 How-to: Making a standard Linux distro ISO compatible with 32-bit EFI Macs

 Note: For modding an ISO yourself.
 Not required if you download an ISO above (the ones above have already been modded).

 The “problem” with the 32-bit EFI macs (as I understand it) is that they fall apart when they try to load a “multi-catalog” disk image.
 Most linux distros use multi-catalog images so that they support both BIOS and EFI.
 When the Mac tries to load the disk image, you get the cryptic “select CD-ROM boot type” text.
 Since the mac hasn’t loaded any keyboard stuff yet, you can’t actually choose any of the options.

 The cleanest solution (I’ll go into alternative solutions in following sections) is to change the disk image to be BIOS-only (non-EFI).
 Basically, remove other items from the El Torito catalog.
 That’s what the old Ubuntu amd64+mac ISO’s did.
 The 64-bit BIOS linux bootloader kicks in, and all is well.
 A more detailed explanation can be found here.